GeorgeSittas/Snake/README.md

 # Snake

 Snake is currently under development, so feel free to let me know if you find something that bothers you!
-The snake game window will look like this
+The snake game window looks like this:

 ![What the actual game looks like](https://i.imgur.com/Oxw4hcy.png)

 ### Prerequisites / Dependencies